tlikonen/wcheck-mode/README.md

 --------------------------------------------

-The open design makes Wcheck mode (internally) quite different from spell-checkers like Flyspell mode and Speck mode.
+The open design makes Wcheck mode (internally) quite different from spell-checkers like [Flyspell][] mode and [Speck mode][].
 They are specific tools for spell-checking through Ispell or compatible program and are therefore very much tied to Ispell's features and command-line interface.
 This can be useful if you want to use Ispell or fully compatible program for spell-checking natural languages.
 However, not all human languages can be supported through Ispell and there can also